BenAlderfer/RIT-Dining-Planner-Android/README.md

-#RIT Debit Splitter
+#RIT Dining Planner
 A simple Android app for splitting a budget and tracking your progress.

-Customized for RIT
+Customized for RIT.